PdoyleC/Portfolio-1-Project/README.md

 ### Class Timetable

-  * The Chess Society opening times and what lesson are on are displayed cards on the main page.
-These cards give the user more information about when specific classes are on and with open play all level are welcome.
+  * The Chess Society opening times and what lessons are on, are displayed on cards on the main page.
+These cards give the user more information about when specific classes are on and with open play all levels are welcome.

 ### Footer

   * The footer section includes links to the relevant social media sites for the Chess Club.
 The links will open to a new tab to allow easy navigation for the user.
   * The footer is valuable to the user as it encourages them to keep connected via social media.